 Whenever you add a second (or third, ...) phase to a project, you'll have the option to link the new phase to already existing phases.

-- Next to Work breakdown, click on + to add a new phase
+- Click on Add phase to add a new phase

 - Fill out the necessary information such as the phase title and the responsible user.

 - Click on + Dependency and select one of your existing phases

 If you afterwards move the due date of a phase that is linked to another phase, you'll have the option to apply this change to tasks and dependencies as well:

 Enabling the slider

 Imagine the due date of your first phase was on the 24th of May, but you decide to postpone this date to a week later on the 31st of May.
 The due date of the dependent second phase was originally one week later than the due date of the first phase.
 When changing the due date of the first phase, the due date of the dependent phase (and tasks) will move too with the exact same amount of days and will now still be one week after the due date of the first phase.